 I have started two businesses in the last decade and have attended many local classes, received certifications, and completed my accounting degree so that clients share the confidence in me I have in myself.

-My post 9 Initial Steps to Start a Business and How to Start a Bookkeeping Business with Confidence can get anyone started in the right direction.
+My post 9 Steps to Make Before Starting a Small Business and How to Start a Bookkeeping Business with Confidence can get anyone started in the right direction.

 5. Start a Hobby

 This has always been difficult for me, but many people pickup hobbies.
 A hobby is anything done for leisure.
 It can be anything from ceramics, exercise, or model car building.
 You can start with little money and a few days a week or a month before fully committing to a regular schedule.

 Do you make jewelry, t-shirts, or any other item you can sell online?
 Sell items you enjoy making or reselling on platforms like Teespring, Etsy, eBay, or a website of your own.
 Selling items on Teespring will cost you nothing.

 7. Take Classes at a Local Community College

 Have you ever wanted to learn something new?
 Continuing education is always a good place to start.
 Community colleges offer short classes for photography, welding, taxes, and many other interests you may have.
 Going to a community college can be inexpensive and short-term so you don’t have to commit long term.

 Do you have time to give to other organizations?
 Volunteer at dog shelters, hospitals, gift shops, and more.
 There are always non-profit organizations looking for people to help their cause.
 Find out which organizations in your area best fit you and reinvent yourself by helping others.